WebAssembly/component-model/design/mvp/Async.md

 When a component asynchronously lowers an import, it is explicitly requesting that, if the import blocks, control flow be returned back to the calling task so that it can do something else.
-Similarly, if `stream.read` or `stream.write` would block, they return a "blocked" code so that the caller can continue to make progress on other things.
-But eventually, a task will run out of other things to do and will need to **wait** for progress on one of the task's subtasks, readable stream ends, writable stream ends, readable future ends or writable future ends, which are collectively called its **waitables**.
-While a task is waiting on its waitables, the Component Model runtime can switch to other running tasks or start new tasks by invoking exports.
+Similarly, if `stream.read` or `stream.write` are called asynchronously and would block, they return a "blocked" code so that the caller can continue to make progress on other things.
+But eventually, a task will run out of other things to do and will need to **wait** for progress on one of the task's subtasks, reads or writes, which are collectively called its **waitables**.
+The Canonical ABI Python represents waitables with the [`Waitable`] base class.
+While a task is waiting, the Component Model runtime can switch to other running tasks or start new tasks by invoking exports.

+To avoid the O(N) cost of processing an N-ary list of waitables every time a task needs to wait (which is the classic performance bottleneck of, e.g., POSIX `select()`), the Canonical ABI allows waitables to be maintained in **waitable sets** which (like `epoll()`) can be waited upon as a whole for any one of the member waitables to make progress.
+Waitable sets are independent of tasks;
+tasks can wait on different waitable sets over time and a single waitable set can be waited upon by multiple tasks at once.
+Waitable sets are local to a component instance and cannot be shared across component boundaries.

-The Canonical ABI provides two ways for a task to wait:
+The Canonical ABI provides two ways for a task to wait on a waitable set:
-* The task can call the [`task.wait`] built-in to synchronously wait for progress.
-This is specified in the Canonical ABI by the [`canon_task_wait`] function.
-* The task can specify a `callback` function (in the `canon lift` definition) and return to the event loop to wait for notification of progress by a call to the `callback` function.
-This is specified in the Canonical ABI by the `opts.callback` case in [`canon_lift`].
+* Core wasm can pass (the index of) the waitable set as a parameter to the [`waitable-set.wait`] built-in which blocks and returns the event that occurred.
+* If the task uses a `callback` function, core wasm can return (the index of) the waitable set as a return value to the event loop, which will block and then pass the event that occurred as a parameter to the `callback`.

-While the two approaches have significant runtime implementation differences (the former requires [fibers] or a [CPS transform] while the latter only requires storing a small `i32` "context" in the task), semantically they do the same thing which, in the Canonical ABI Python code, is factored out into [`Task`]'s `wait` method.
-Thus, the difference between `callback` and non-`callback` is mostly one of optimization, not expressivity.
+While the two approaches have significant runtime implementation differences (the former requires [fibers] or a [CPS transform] while the latter only requires storing fixed-size context-local storage and [`Task`] state), semantically they do the same thing which, in the Canonical ABI Python code, is factored out into the [`Task.wait`] method.
+Thus, the difference between `callback` and non-`callback` is one of optimization, not expressivity.

-The Canonical ABI Python represents waitables with a common [`Waitable`] base class.
+In addition to waiting for an event to occur, a task can also **poll** for whether an event has already occurred.
+Polling does not block, but does allow other tasks to be switched to and executed.
+Polling is opportunistic, allowing the servicing of higher-priority events in the middle of longer-running computations; when there is nothing left to do, a task must *wait*.
+A task can poll by either calling [`waitable-set.poll`] or, when using a `callback`, by returning the Canonical-ABI-defined "poll" code to the event loop along with (the index of) the waitable set to poll.

+Lastly, if a long-running task wants to allow other tasks to execute, without having any of its own subtasks to wait on, it can **yield**, allowing other tasks to be scheduled before continuing execution of the current task.
+A task can yield by either calling [`yield`] or, when using a `callback`, by returning the Canonical-ABI-defined "yield" code to the event loop.

 ### Backpressure